 After speaking with the store’s associate, I found out Tori is very involved with the operations of the store.
 She was on her new book tour last week, but he said you’ll never know when she’ll pop in.
-Tori’s book celebraTORI launched earlier this month.
+Tori’s book celebraTORI (affiliate link) launched earlier this month.

 Where have your travels taken you?
 Do you like to take chances and venture out or are you still trying to break free of your own limitations?